sepehr-scorpius/password_cheking/README.md

-# strong password
+# Strong password
 the password should be:

 \>length 7

 includes digits

-includes upper case
+includes uppercase

-includes lower case
+includes lowercase

-includes puntuations
+includes punctuations